asilmian/It_proj_android/README.md

  - open android studio and choose open new project

- ## Installing the application ( SDK not uploaded yet)
+ ## Installing the application ( APK not uploaded yet)

- - download the SDK
+ - download the APK
  - enable  third part app installations
- - Put SDK in your phone
+ - Put APK in your phone
- - Install SDK
+ - Install APK